Computer Specs for Audio Production

 Recently Jim made a video discussing how do you properly size a computer for recording audio?
 Meaning CPU, memory, disk, etc. for what you need for your music production slash business.
-If your making music.
-You could be doing it for fun or run a studio be it a project or professional.
-Even a monster studio it doesn’t matter it’s still a business.
+If you’re making music.
+You could do it for fun or run a studio, be it a project or professional.
+Even a monster studio it doesn’t matter, it’s still a business.
 Where not just here to have fun with it, we are here to make money.
 Feed our families, raise your kids, pay the bills the stuff we need to do in our lives.

 Building the best computer for you.